 Sweet Sixteen features a young girl Aliya who constantly reminds her father that she is not a child anymore, but “a young adult.”

-Unfortunately, her does not always agree with her.
+Unfortunately, he does not always agree with her.

 As Aliya is turning 16 (years old), the father is being much aware and taking notice.
 The expected birthday card from his father is now replaced by a present and no holds barred letter – a page for each year she has lived.

-The pages chronicles the lessons he has tried to teach his daughter, Aliya; and the wisdom he has attempted to pass on to her.
+The pages chronicle the lessons he has tried to teach his daughter, Aliya; and the wisdom he has attempted to pass on to her.

-It unburdens the burning questions she has about life and sometimes show through the cluelessness of parental units.
+It unburdens the burning questions she has about life and sometimes shows through the cluelessness of parental units.